• 简体中文 简体中文 Chinese (Simplified) zh-hans

 5. Does the company establish a communication channel and build a designated section on its website for stakeholders (including but not limited to shareholders, employees, customers, and suppliers), as well as handle all the issues they care for in terms of corporate social responsibilities?
 V The Company establishes communication channels with the corresponding banks, creditors, employees, customers, and suppliers, and also respects their legitimate rights and benefits.
 In addition, the Company’s website has also established an investor section and stakeholder section.
 Furthermore, the spokesman and deputy spokesman act as the communication channel of the Company to the outside in order to properly respond to relevant issues.
 No major difference.

 6. Does the company appoint a professional shareholder service agency to deal with shareholder affairs?
-V The Company designates the Stock Affairs Department of Taishin International Bank to handle stock affairs and shareholders’ meeting related affairs.
+V The Company designates the Stock Affairs Department of Taishin Securities Co., Ltd. to handle stock affairs and shareholders’ meeting related affairs.
 No major difference.

 7. Information Disclosure